uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""
 `Back to Top (Model Methods)`_

 APIDisabledRead controls the data API's disabled for read commands.
+The purpose of this model function is to disable read access to an assigned model regardless of the user privilege so even if you are logged in as admin, you are still not permitted to read the records in the assigned model because it is disabled.
+By default, APIDisabledRead returns **false**.

 Structure: